lenevor/docs/database.md

 <a name="using-multiple-database-connections"></a>
 ### Using Multiple Database Connections

-You may defiYou may define multiple connections in your `config/database.php` configuration file, through the connection method provided by the DB facade, as follows:
+You may define multiple connections in your `config/database.php` configuration file, through the connection method provided by the DB facade, as follows:

     use Syscodes\Components\Support\Facades\DB;

     $users = DB::connection('mysql')->select(...)->get();

     return view('example', ['users' => $users]);

+You may access the raw, underlying PDO instance of a connection using the getPdo method on a connection instance, as follow:

+    $pdo = DB::connection()->getPdo();